-MAYOR'S JOB CREATION PROGRAMME (MJCP) MJCP and EPWP mainstreaming project
+EPWP JOB CREATION PROGRAMME

+EPWP mainstreaming project

-Mainstreaming the MJCP and Expanded Public Works Programme (EPWP) is core to the City's goal of building sustainable communities.
-To this end, the City will continue to explore and invest in a training framework that uses innovative labour-intensive methodologies tailored to create MJCP and EPWP job opportunities as part of City projects.
-Partnership-based interventions will also be used to create meaningful training opportunities for MJCP and EPWP participants in order to enter formal employment.
+Mainstreaming the Expanded Public Works Programme (EPWP) is core to the City's goal of building sustainable communities.
+To this end, the City will continue to explore and invest in a training framework that uses innovative labour-intensive methodologies tailored to create EPWP job opportunities as part of City projects.
+Training will be linked to high-growth sectors to enable economic inclusion.
+Partnership-based interventions will also be used to create meaningful training opportunities for EPWP participants in order to enter formal employment.